privacy-scaling-explorations/circom-ecdsa-p256/README.md

-# circom-ecdsa
+# circom-ecdsa-p256

-Implementation of ECDSA operations in circom.
+Implementation of ECDSA operations in circom for the P-256 curve.

 ## Project overview

-This repository provides proof-of-concept implementations of ECDSA operations in circom. **These implementations are for demonstration purposes only**.
+This repository provides proof-of-concept implementations of ECDSA operations on the P-256 curve in circom. **These implementations are for demonstration purposes only**.
 These circuits are not audited, and this is not intended to be used as a library for production-grade applications.

 Circuits can be found in `circuits`. `scripts` contains various utility scripts (most importantly, scripts for building a few example zkSNARKs using the ECDSA circuit primitives). `test` contains some unit tests for the circuits, mostly for witness generation.